CODEPhylo/phylospec/website/src/lib/content/language.md

 This page describes the philosophy and features of the modeling language.

-## 1. Language Philosophy
+## Language Philosophy

 - PhyloSpec is a language for describing phylogenetic models.
 It is _not_ a programming language.
-- PhyloSpec aims to be expressive enough to describe complex models, even if they cannot be efficiently inferred in current engines.
+- PhyloSpec aims to be expressive enough to describe a wide range of models, even if they cannot be efficiently inferred in current engines.
 However, its scope is explicitly restricted to __phylogenetic models__.
-Things like proposal distributions or the specific inference algorithm are not part of the language (see 3.2 for ways to specify these).
+Things like proposal distributions or the specific inference algorithm are not part of the core language.
 - PhyloSpec is designed to be __human-readable__.
 It should be concise and easy to understand.
 - PhyloSpec is designed to be __declarative__.
 Models should describe _what_ the relationships are, not _how_ to compute them.
 This promotes clarity, prevents side effects, and aligns with mathematical notation.
 - PhyloSpec is designed to __prevent invalid models__.
 Types and other language features are used to detect invalid models before inference.
 - PhyloSpec is designed to be __extensible__.
 Engines can add custom types, distributions, and functions to the language.

-## 2. Language Features
+## Language Features

 This example shows some features of the language: